LightSys/kardia/kardia-tools/check-scanner-raspi-router/README.md

 Download the check_scanner_router.config onto a USB flash drive and open it in a text editor.
 You should see the following:

+`Reconfigure=True`\
 `WLANCountry=US`\
 `WiFiNetworkSSID=NetworkName`\
 `WiFiNetworkPassphrase=network-password`\
-`CheckScannerStaticIP=###.###.#.#/##`\
+`CheckScannerRouterIP=###.###.#.#/##`\
 `CheckScannerIPAddress=###.###.#.##`\
 `ServerUsername=UserName`\
+`ServerPassword=server-password`
 `ServerIP=##.#.###.##`\
 `ServerPortForCheckScanner=#####`

+1. On the Reconfigure line, replace True with False if you do not want an already configured Pi to repeat setup when the USB drive is inserted
-1. On the WLANCountry line, replace US with the two-digit country code for your country if it is not the United States
+2. On the WLANCountry line, replace US with the two-digit country code for your country if it is not the United States
-2. On the WiFiNetworkSSID line, Replace NetworkName with the name of your WiFi network
+3. On the WiFiNetworkSSID line, Replace NetworkName with the name of your WiFi network
-3. On the WiFiNetworkPassphrase line, replace network-password with the password to your WiFi network
+4. On the WiFiNetworkPassphrase line, replace network-password with the password to your WiFi network
-4. On the CheckScannerStaticIP line, replace ###.###.#.#/## with the static IP address you want the Rasperry Pi DHCP server to use.
+5. On the CheckScannerRouterIP line, replace ###.###.#.#/## with the static IP address you want the Rasperry Pi DHCP server to use.
 Something like 192.168.2.1/24 should work fine
-5. On the CheckScannerIPAddress line, replace ###.###.#.## with the IP address you want the Raspberry Pi DHCP server to assign to the check scanner.
-Something like 192.168.2.15 should work fine.
+6. On the CheckScannerIPAddress line, replace ###.###.#.## with the IP address you want the Raspberry Pi DHCP server to assign to the check scanner.
+Something like 192.168.2.15 should work fine
-6. On the ServerUsername line, replace UserName with the username of the server profile you want the Pi router to connect to
+7. On the ServerUsername line, replace UserName with the username of the server profile you want the Pi router to connect to
+8. On the ServerPassword line, replace server-password with the password to the server profile you want the Pi router to connect to
-7. On the ServerIP line, replace ##.#.###.## with the IP address of the server
+9. On the ServerIP line, replace ##.#.###.## with the IP address of the server
-8. On the ServerPortForCheckScanner line, replace ##### with the server port number you want the check scanner to try to connect to.
+10. On the ServerPortForCheckScanner line, replace ##### with the server port number you want the check scanner to try to connect to.
 This must be a port between 1024 and 65535, and preferably it should end in 443.
-Something like 21443 should work fine.
+Something like 21443 should work fine

 ### 2. Hardware Setup